On tau functions associated with linear systems

-{\bf 8.
-Differential rings related to the KdV hierarchy} .05in In this section we consider a differential ring ${\bf S}$ associated with a linear system $(-A,B,C)$, and obtain solutions of the Korteweg-- de Vries equation and its higher order counterparts.
+In this section we consider a differential ring ${\bf S}$ associated with a linear system $(-A,B,C)$, and obtain solutions of the Korteweg-- de Vries equation and its higher order counterparts.
 First we introduce an infinite collection of time variables $t_j$ and consider solutions which are parametrized by the infinite torus.
 We introduce the infinite real torus